DePaul University Center for Teaching & Learning > Assessment > Awards

 Assessment Committee Members: Heather Jagman, Jill King, Jennifer Schwartz, Gregory Tong

-The Spirit of Assessment award recognizes an individual who has worked to promote a culture of assessment at DePaul University.
+The Spirit of Assessment award recognizes an individual who has made extraordinary efforts to promote a culture of assessment at DePaul University.
 Specifically, the following criteria will be considered when selecting the winner of this award:

-CTL welcomes nominations for individuals who have worked to promote a culture of assessment at DePaul University.
+CTL welcomes nominations for individuals who have made extraordinary efforts to promote a culture of assessment at DePaul University.

 To nominate someone for this award, please write 750 words or less describing the ways in which the nominated individual has promoted a culture of assessment at DePaul.
-Submissions should include at least two letters of support (750 letters or less) from individuals in addition to the letter of nomination.
+Submissions should include at least one letter of support (750 letters or less) from a different individual in addition to the letter of nomination.
 Nominations and letters must come from individuals other than the nominee.
 Nominations and letters that exceed the 750 word limit will not be considered in selection of the award winner.

-If you have any questions or concerns, please contact Jen Sweet (firstname.lastname@example.org).
+If you have any questions or concerns, please contact either Sharon Guan

 2015: Nancy Hill

 Nancy has been working with the assessment of student learning at DePaul University for over 15 years.
-Nancy was a founder and the first director for the Office for Teaching, Learning, and Assessment (now the Center for Teaching and Learning) at DePaul.
+Nancy was a founder and the first director for the Center for Teaching and Learning (previously the Office for Teaching, Learning, and Assessment) at DePaul.
 Nancy’s assessment leadership and mentoring have been critical in establishing and promoting a culture of assessment at DePaul.
 Faculty submitting Nancy’s nomination materials noted her ability to develop sustainable paths for assessment.
 Faculty also noted that her work and interpersonal interactions around assessment help all the faculty she encounters not only engage in the assessment process, but see the value in doing so.

 2016: Ellen Meents-DeCaigny, Robert O'Keefe, Gretchen Wilbur